 For a more leisurely experience (that allows you to go to the Twin Lakes as described below), trekking to the Golden Monkeys is highly recommended (additional cost – possibly also available tomorrow morning before departure).
 A short walk to the edge of the forest to see the endangered Golden Monkeys is a rare treat; watching these unique primates play and perform in the forest is mesmerizing.

-This afternoon we offer an excursion to two scenic lakes usually referred to as the Twin Lakes; Lake Burera and Lake Ruhondo, fed by rivers and a lake in Uganda.
+This afternoon we offer an excursion to two scenic lakes usually referred to as the Twin Lakes.
+These are Lake Burera and Lake Ruhondo, fed by rivers and a lake in Uganda.

 We regret that sometimes, due to the number of vehicles we ultimately have at our disposal, it may not be possible to accomplish all options listed.
 This situation will become clearer once we know the number of participants on your tour (approximately 60 days prior to departure).